moewhale/wnmp/README.md

 ## Update Log

+v1.28 Added global variable wnmp; all commands can now be executed from any directory

 v1.26 Enables built-in PHP support for fileinfo, soap, and sodium extensions.

 v1.20 All software downloads are saved to the /root/sourcewnmp directory.
 During installation, existing software packages are detected and extracted directly for installation, eliminating the need for re-downloading.